vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 |9.| On the cloned "PR Build" definition remove the continuous integration trigger
 |10.| Add a "bash" task to the "PR Build" definition and configure it to output the string "Simulating very heavy testing" using "echo"
 |11.| Modify your source code, push the code, trigger a PR and follow the Pipeline in the UI.
 You will be able to see the build output in realtime.
+|12.| Configure your dashboard to display information about builds
-|12.| **Optional**: Combine "Build an image" and "Push an image" tasks to a Task Group and reuse it.
+|13.| **Optional**: Combine "Build an image" and "Push an image" tasks to a Task Group and reuse it.
 Extract a variables for Azure Container Registry first.
 On the newly created Task Group make required Azure Subscription a variable

 # DevOps Challenge \#5 - Release Management #